proof88/PGE/PGE/docpages/menu-04-Networking.md

 From now on the techniques I'm describing are very common in multiplayer games and the terms I'm using are same or very similar as in [Counter-Strike](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking).

 We want framerate-independent player movement, so we have our framerate-independent physics implemented as well, we should tie the input sampling, physics and messaging together, so they will be done with a different rate than the framerate.
-These things (input sampling, game state update, simulation, physics, messaging) tied together we call **tick**.
+These things (input sampling, game state update, simulation, physics, messaging) tied together into a single operation called **tick**.
-This different rate we call **tickrate**.
+The number of a tick is executed per second is called **tickrate**.

+This is the theory you can read everywhere on the internet.
+But actually my implementation still does the input sampling part per frame and I'm more carefully explaining this later.

 So the **essence of moving away from the naive approach is to understand that we execute different part of core game code at different rates**:
  - **framerate**: frequency of frame rendering;
  - **tickrate**: frequency of ticks i.e. input sampling, game state update and messaging together.

 Another rule is that **framerate >= tickrate**.
 So it is totally ok to have framerate 60 while having tickrate 20.
-This means that we maximize the number of iterations of main game loop at 60, we target 60 rendered frames every second, and we do 20 ticks every second.
+This means that we maximize the number of iterations of main game loop at 60, we target 60 rendered frames every second, and we do only 20 ticks every second.
+This also eases the requirement of CPU processing power and network bandwidth.

+However, it is not that trivial to say that: okay, from now on I'm just sampling and sending input from client to server at 20 Hz because then the player will really feel the delay in the movement.
+So **with my implementation the framerate -> tickrate transition mostly helped reducing network traffic in server -> client direction but not in the other direction**.

+So in the next sections I explain in more detail how I introduced rate-limiting on client- and server-side.

+\subsection server_behavior New Server Behavior (v0.1.3, v0.1.4)

+Since physics simulation is done on server-side, introducing **tickrate** mostly affected the server: using fixed delta approach lead to more reliable player position updates.
+Sending new player states to clients is done now at tickrate, which in case of 20 Hz introduced a ~66% reduction in network traffic in server -> client direction compared to having the framerate for this rate as in v0.1.2.

+Even though the **bullet travel update traffic** from server to client direction was also reduced due to the above, I **decided to simply stop** sending this kind of traffic.
+The reason is that even though server simulates bullet travel, clients can also do it on their side.
+They just simulate the bullet travel, don't care about the hits.
+So still server informs the clients about the born and removal of a bullet (e.g. if the bullet hit a player or wall), but between bullet born and removal the clients can move the bullet on their own.
+This also greatly reduced server -> client direction traffic.

+Some operations became **continuous operations**: when enabled, server executes the action in every tick until explicitly stopped.
+An example for this is player strafe: once player starts strafing, server simulates it at tickrate until player stops strafing.
+This way we managed to stop clients from storming the server with inputs such as strafe at their framerate.
+It is important to understand that for such actions we should not only send out message when a button is pressed but also when it is released.

+\subsection client_behavior New Client Behavior (from v0.1.4)

+With the tickrate introduced, we successfully solved the problem of a slower machine not be able to keep up with processing messages when faster machines are also present in the network.
+As I already explained above, with my implementation the framerate -> tickrate transition mostly helped reducing network traffic in server -> client direction but not in the other direction.

+To reduce traffic in client -> server direction, one idea was the **continuous operation** that I already explained above, so I'm not explaining it here again.
+This was used also for the attack (left mouse button) action, once the button is pressed, server simulates that, no need to continuously send it by client.

+The basic rule doesn't change:
+ - player is not moved in the moment of detected player input, because player is moved only when server responds with the updated coordinates.
+ - player is repositioned on client side when server sends the new coordinates (this was same in the naive approach as well).

+For other actions such as changing weapon with mouse scroll or keyboard, or reloading the weapon, I **introduced rate-limiting with a simple delay**:
+a predefined amount of time MUST elapse before the client can send another same kind of message to the server.
+Note that there is no use of storming the server with higher rate in tricky ways because the server also calculates with the minimum delays for rate-limiting thus there is no benefit for the player to storm the server.

+For other actions like updating weapon angle (client is moving the crosshair by mouse movement), I had to **introduce a more sophisticated rate-limiting method**:
+ - if the crosshair movement results in changing weapon angle bigger than a specific amount of degree, client sends such update max 5 times per second;
+ - otherwise client sends update max 3 times per second.

+Because the same message type is used for updating weapon angle and attacking state, the exact weapon angle will be sent to server at the moment of starting the attack, so the bullet born on server-side is expected to have the proper same angle.
+If the client rapidly changes weapon angle during continuous shooting with an automatic weapon like mchgun, **some newborn bullets might have a bit different angle on server-side compared to the client-side angle of the weapon, but based on my testing these are just slight differences**.

-\subsubsection new_behavior_overview Old and New Behavior Pseudocode
+\subsection new_behavior_overview Old and New Behavior Pseudocode

 The following pseudocode shows what functions are invoked by runGame() that are relevant from networking perspective.
 Server and client instances have the same runGame() code.
-Some parts are executed only by the server, that is visible from the pseudocode anyway.
+Some parts are executed only by the server or the client, that is visible from the pseudocode anyway.
 Some parts were changed between different versions, in those cases I specified the changes with version numbers.
-In the comments I mention what kind of messages are generated with approximated rates:
- - for messages going out from server: total PKT rate and per-client PKT rate;
+In the comments I mention what kind of messages are generated with approximated rates total PKT rate and per-client PKT rate.
- - for messages coming from clients: TODO.

-I also mention AP (action point) wherever I think change should be introduced.
+I also mention **AP (action point)** wherever I think change should be introduced.

 ```.cpp